trivedip/KinectDataRecorder/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-![product-screenshot]
+* Select the streams you wish to record in "Stream Settings"
-Hit the record button in the UI, the data will be stored in C:/temp/
+* Hit the record button in the UI, the data will be stored in C:/temp/
+* If you want to record for specific time, check the "specify recording time" options and a text box will appear, enter your desired time in seconds.

 <!-- ROADMAP -->